biomejs/biome/website/src/pages/lint/rules/noUnusedVariables.md

 2. the `React` variable;

-The pattern of having an underscore as prefix of a name of variable is a very diffuse pattern among programmers, and Rome decided to follow it.
+The pattern of having an underscore as prefix of a name of variable is a very diffuse pattern among programmers, and Biome decided to follow it.

 Importing the `React` variable was a mandatory pattern until some time ago: